-Your active engagement in the class will be assessed, through both activity in the class discussions via Canvas Discussions associated with assignments, when assigned, but also during in-class sessions.
+Your active engagement in the class will be assessed, through both activity in the class discussions, via Canvas Discussions associated with assignments, when assigned, but also during in-class sessions.
 I hope to hear each of your voices at least once per class-raise your hand, chime in, or I'll call on you....
+Participation will contribute 2.3% to the final grade.